CSFrequency/firebase-device-store-android-sdk/README.md

 Update the root level `build.gradle` with the CS Frequency Maven repository:

+// TODO: Add period at end of sentence
 > This will not be necessary once the library has been accepted into JCenter

 ```